dwilliams-github/robots/README.md

 The motor and LCD drivers used bits and pieces of code borrowed from other sources.
 It looks like I wrote the code for the sonar range finder myself from scratch.

+Oh, the robot was called "fred".
+The main working code can be found in the corresponding subdirectory.